CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It prints `Unable to establish a connection.`.

-- It prints `Successfully connected to the database.` and `JohnSmith1999-10-02Male`.
+- It prints `Successfully connected to the database.` and `John Smith 1999-10-02 Male` in separate lines.

-- It prints `Successfully connected to the database.` and `1JohnSmith1999-02-10Male`.
+- It prints `Successfully connected to the database.` and `1 John Smith 1999-02-10 Male` in separate lines.

 /// type=SS, answer=[1]